Steven Spurrier, the Briton who helped make California wines a global commodity, dies at 79

 Steven Spurrier was born in Cambridge, England, on Oct.
 5, 1941, to a well-off family.
 His father was in publishing and his mother was a journalist.
 He went to Rugby School in Warwickshire, one of England’s most famous boarding schools and the birthplace of the British Commonwealth’s popular sport Rugby football.

 He was 13 when he first tasted wine — a 1908 vintage port or fortified wine from Portugal but popularized in Britain.
-After gaining a degree in economics at the London School of Economics, he got his first job as an apprentice at London’s oldest wine merchant, Christopher and Co., in 1964, with a salary of £10 euros a week.
+After gaining a degree in economics at the London School of Economics, he got his first job as an apprentice at London’s oldest wine merchant, Christopher and Co., in 1964, with a salary of 10 pounds a week.
 He married his girlfriend, Bella, that same year.

 In addition to his wife, survivors include two children, Christian and Kate.